University-of-Uyo/Qiskit-Fall-Fest-2023/README.md

 ## Welcome!

 Welcome to the 2023 Qiskit Fall Fest event in UNIUYO!
 We are thrilled to have all of you here.
 A team of volunteers from the University of Uyo proudly hosts this event.
-We have a quantum computing club called Q-Affinity and we invite you to consider joining our club.
-We convene every second Saturday of the month at a location we'll announce in advance.

 The Qiskit Fall Fest is a collection of quantum computing events on college campuses worldwide.
 Every Fall Fest event is organized and run by the students on each campus, with support from the entire IBM Quantum team.
 Student leaders work alongside IBM throughout the month of September to design and plan their events, which are then run from October.
 The events vary from technical hackathons to beginner-friendly challenges, all with the goal of helping to grow the local community’s skill set.